-congestion associated with drivers unable to pass side by sidethe, SFMTA could eliminate onstreet parking on one side of the Plymouth Avenue, instead of its current configuration of parking on both sidesstreet.
-This would result in the removal of approximately spaces.
-With parking confined to one side of Plymouth Avenue, the 24-foot-wide-street would provide sufficient additional clearance for two-way operation of vehicles without the need for drivers to pull over to let oncoming traffic pass.
+As mentioned on draft SEIR p.
+6-37, the addition of project-generated vehicle traffic would increase instances of oncoming traffic and locations where there is not space for vehicles to pass side-by-side.
+The frequent curb cuts and low vehicular volumes would continue to provide opportunities for drivers to pull over and let oncoming traffic pass without resulting in potentially hazardous conditions.
+However, the SFMTA could eliminate on-street parking on one side of Plymouth Avenue, instead of its current configuration of parking on both sides.
+This would result in the removal of approximately 60 spaces between Ocean and Greenwood avenues.
+With parking confined to one side of Plymouth Avenue, the street would provide additional clearance for two-way operation of vehicles without the need for drivers to pull over to let oncoming traffic pass.

-It is possible that the project's new connection to Plymouth Avenue via San Ramon Way could encourage some existing drivers to cut throughuse the sitethis new connection to avoid traveling on portions of Ocean Avenue.
-However, it is unlikely that thisese cut-through routesnew connection would provide meaningful travel time savings, even under congested conditions, and thus not a substantial increase in existing drivers using this new connection, the presence of parking on both sides of Plymouth Avenue (which is approximately 24 feet wide) and the need for drivers to yield to oncoming traffic, would limit the potential time savings of taking this cutthrough route.
-For existing eastbound Ocean Avenue drivers that continue north on Frida Kahlo Way, the cut throughnew connection route would include a left-turn onto Plymouth Avenue, a right-turn on San Ramon Way, traveling through the proposed project's roadway network, and a left turn onto Frida Kahlo Way.
-For southbound drivers vehicles on Frida Kahlo Way that continue west on Ocean Avenue, the cut throughnew connection route would include traveling through the proposed project's roadway network and turning left onto Plymouth Avenue from San Ramon Way.
-It is unlikely that these cut-through routes would provide meaningful travel time savings, even under congested conditions.
-Furthermore, even if some drivers chose to utilize this cutthroughnew connections route, a low number of eut through trips would not change impact conclusions.
-If parking is removed from one side of Plymouth Avenue, the cut through routes would still include travel along neighborhood streets and would be unlikely to provide meaningful travel time savings.
+It is possible that the project's new connection to Plymouth Avenue via San Ramon Way could encourage some existing drivers to use this new connection to avoid traveling on portions of

+Ocean Avenue.
+However, it is unlikely that this new connection would provide meaningful travel time savings, even under congested conditions, and thus not a substantial increase in existing drivers using this new connection.
+For existing eastbound Ocean Avenue drivers that continue north on Frida Kahlo Way, the new connection route would include a left-turn onto Plymouth Avenue, a right-turn on San Ramon Way, traveling through the proposed project's roadway network, and a left turn onto Frida Kahlo Way.
+For southbound vehicles on Frida Kahlo Way that continue west on Ocean Avenue, the new connection route would include traveling through the proposed project's roadway network and turning left onto Plymouth Avenue from San Ramon Way.
+Furthermore, even if some drivers chose to utilize this new connections route, a low number of trips would not change impact conclusions.